 The Financial Samurai Responsible Spending Ratio

 The FS:RS says that in order to spend $1 on something unnecessary, one must FIRST spend $2 on something beneficial.
+This is a good spending ratio that will always protect your finances.

-I want to spend up to $65,000 on my mid-life crisis car.
+For example, I want to spend up to $65,000 on my mid-life crisis car.
 My current vehicle is a $20,000 Honda Fit which I’m leasing for only $235/month.
 Because I’m turning 40 in 2017, it’s important I get an impractical car to make sure I continue to feel like a man.

 In order to spend $65,000 cash on a luxury automobile, I need to first spend $130,000 on something financially beneficial.
 Well what do you know?
 I did just that by paying down $130,000 of a mortgage so I could lock in 2.375% and save myself $1,014/month in cash flow!